caterinatosarelli/QCSE-data-analysis/README.md

 The code is meant to receive two datasets:

 1. The intensity map recorded while varying the voltage: each column is correspond to a PL spectrum taken at a certain voltage value.
 Each row contains then the intensity at each voltage value for each energy/wavelength value.
 Note that this file contains only intensity values, not voltage or energy values.
+See "Dev1_C3_-2,2to0,6_970nW_960nm_1sec_281stp_pos3.txt" in the repository as example.

 2. The grid of the spectrometer, which is not reproducible by using a simple formula so must be taken from a single spectrum file.
 This type of file contains 3 columns: one for energy values, one for wavelength values and one for counts.
 From this file the user will take the energy and wavelength values to be used.
+See "gr960nm.txt" in the repository as example.

 # Code structure
 The project is divided in 4 main parts: